Forced air propane heaters are incredibly effective at heating medium to large rooms, including garages and commercial buildings.

 Although propane heaters have inbuilt safety features, they can still pose a degree of danger when in use.
 Here are a few tips to enhance the level of safety when using a forced air propane heater.

 - Keep combustible materials, including fabric and paper, away from the heater.
-Highly flammable material can catch fire if they contact the hot surface of a propane heater.
+Highly flammable materials can catch fire if they contact the hot surface of a propane heater.

 - Always disconnect the heater from the storage tank after use.
 Whether you intend to keep the heater indoors or outdoors, always ensure that you disconnect it from the fuel tank after use and before storage.